dafny-lang/dafny/docs/HowToFAQ/FAQLoopModifies.md

 - The method specifies that it might modify the elements of the array `a`.
 - The loop says that it modifies the same array.
-In fact that modifies clause could be omitted because it would be inherited from the enclosing context
+In fact that modifies clause could be omitted because it would be inherited from the enclosing context.
-- The loop also modifies `i`, but as `i` is a local variable of non-reference type, it need not be listed in the modifies clause.
+- The loop also modifies `i`, but as `i` is a local variable, it need not be listed in the modifies clause.
-- The loop also has an invariant, which has two conjuncts
+- The loop also has an invariant, which has two conjuncts:
    - One conjunct states what may be assumed about `i`.
-Even though `i` is not in the modifies clause it is an assignment target, so we need to say what may be assumed about it (prior to the loop test)
+Even though `i` is not in the modifies clause it is an assignment target, so we need to say what may be assumed about it (prior to the loop test).
-   - The other conjunct says what is known about the elements of `a`, which depends on `i`, that is, on how many iterations of the loop have been executed
+   - The other conjunct says what is known about the elements of `a`, which depends on `i`, that is, on how many iterations of the loop have been executed.
-- And then from that loop invariant and the fact that the loop has now terminated (which implies that `i == a.Length`), Dafny can prove the method's postcondition.
+- After the loop, Dafny uses the loop invariant and the negation of the loop guard to conclude i == a.Length, and from that and the invariant, Dafny can prove the method's postcondition.

 Even when Dafny can infer an appropriate modifies clause, it cannot infer loop invariants.
 The user always needs to supply those (until verification technology improves).